 If you have significant financial need, you are eligible for a Advanced Placement (AP) Exam fee reduction.
 AP Exams are $94.
 AP exams for public school students have been subsidized through two funding sources:

-The total cost for a student that qualifies for the test fee reduction will be $12.00, made payable to your school.
-In turn, payable to NMHU APNM.
+The total cost for a student that qualifies for the test fee reduction will be $3.00, made payable to your school.
+In turn, payable to Region IX Education Cooperative.

 Each public school, charters included, must:

-1. Report projected total number of AP exams being taken by all students, and of those students which will be covered by the test fee reduction program. email@example.com
+1. The report projected the total number of AP exams being taken by all students, and of those students which will be covered by the test fee reduction program. email@example.com

-Schools must report their numbers, regardless on if they change or not:
+Schools must report their numbers, regardless of if they change or not:

 Failure to report these numbers will result in schools paying the fees for their student exams.